-Case Study Of A Pay-in-Advance Model: FlightRaja
+Case Study Of A Pay-in-Advance Model: Costco

 3) Subscription Models

 In subscription models, the customer agrees to buy something that is delivered repeatedly over an extended period of time, such as newspapers, a box of organic veggies delivered weekly or a service like a cable TV or your monthly Netflix fix.

 After all, the best source of freedom — even better than cash in the bank — is positive cash flow!

 Benefits Of A Subscription Model

-- Predictable sales when a customer subscribes.
+- Predictable revenue when a customer subscribes.

 Case Study Of A Subscription Model: TutorVista

 He quickly learned that $100 per month for “all you can learn” — paid monthly in advance — was just what the teens’ parents wanted.